PyCI

 PyCI is a free, open-source, and cross-platform Python library designed to help you effortlessly run arbitrary determinant CI.
-Please use the following citation in any publication using PyCI library:

 The PyCI source code is hosted on GitHub and is released under the GNU General Public License version 3 (GPLv3).
 We welcome any contributions to the PyCI library in accordance with our Code of Conduct; please see our Contributing Guidelines.
 Please report any issues you encounter while using GBasis library on GitHub Issues.
 For further information and inquiries please contact us at qcdevs@gmail.com.